rgoldschmid/web24-exercise-3/README.md

     This does not mean that we change the structure in our DOM, we are simply changing the layout using CSS!

-    Also, we make the genre buttons (that we added in task 1) work.
+    Also, we make the genre specific buttons (that we added in task 1) work.

 3. Finally, we lay out the contents of our elements using CSS Flexbox.
 We will center the content of the `header`, and lay out the contents of `nav`,`footer`, and `main` either horizontally or vertically.